 Prior to joining LiveWell, Terri worked at the Colorado Division of Criminal Justice developing and managing a statewide program to create locally coordinated community responses to sexual assault, increase local capacity regarding the provision of services to victims, and develop and implement statewide public policy.
 She also spent 13 years lobbying the Colorado state legislature on issues such as affordable housing, at-risk children, and crime victims.
 Terri received a bachelor’s degree in history and political science from Colorado College in Colorado Springs, CO.
 When not diligently working at LiveWell, Terri can most often be found cycling with her husband, walking with their dog, or reading books.

 Wendy Peters Moschetti

-As the director of food systems, Wendy leads the development and implementation of LiveWell Colorado’s strategies related to food systems, food access and food promotion.
+As the director of strategic initiatives, Wendy leads the development and implementation of LiveWell Colorado’s strategies related to food systems, food access and food promotion.